plamere/SmarterPlaylists/web/README.md

   * Refactor type system
   * constrain connections based on in to top left and out to bottom right
   * Add 'match' filter?
+  * remove maxInputs and maxOutputs from program json

 Done
 ====